 Under her direction, Albany Medical Center became an official member of The Chidren’s Tumor Foundation’s Neurofibromatosis Clinic Network.
 Dr. Weintraub also established the Upstate Pediatric Neurooncology Consortium.

-She lives with her husband, Eric Silverman, M.D., an anesthesiologist at Albany Med, and their son in Albany County.
+She lives with her husband, Eric Silverman, M.D., an anesthesiologist at Albany Med, and their three children in Albany County.